mdeguzman827/mdeguzman827.github.io/_posts/2017-02-28-DataScience.md

 ![_config.yml]({{ site.baseurl }}/images/wordlength.png)

-![_config.yml]({{ site.baseurl }}/images/ratings.png)

-![_config.yml]({{ site.baseurl }}/images/revs.png)

 As you can see, there is no relationship between average word length and salaries.
 In fact, salary tended to decrease as the word lengths increased.
 I assume that maybe some jobs try to use bigger words to make the job seem a bit more important even though it has a smaller salary.
 I must reject my hypothesis.

+![_config.yml]({{ site.baseurl }}/images/ratings.png)

+The graph above also shows no relationship between salary and ratings.
+However, lower salaries did not get high ratings.

+![_config.yml]({{ site.baseurl }}/images/revs.png)

+The graph above shows that the number of reviews also did not affect salary.

 ## The Model ##

 We are using logistic regression to predict salaries.
 This may seem counterintuitive since salaries are a continuous value.
 However, it is much more useful to give ranges of salaries in order to make room for negotiation and possibly other factors that affect salary.
-We built that model and found the features that affect the salaries the most.
-In my case, it was the word "data" and "research" that had the most effects.
+We built the model and found the features that affect the salaries the most.
+In my case, it was the words "data" and "research" that had the most effects.
 If "data" was in the job title, then it came with quite a big average salary of $117,000.
 However, if "research" was in the job title, then the average salary was roughly $ 56,000.
 This makes sense because most research jobs get paid very little.
 Neither reviews nor job description had any particular impact on salary.

 I also wanted to find the average salaries of data scientist jobs in each state.
 I found the best states with top salaries to be Delaware, New Mexico, and Massachusetts.
 However, it is very important to note that I was only able to scrape very few jobs for each state (less than 10).
 So this data is hardly representative of an entire to state, let alone the country.